Homerton College, Cambridge: Buildings and grounds

 The original Victorian Cavendish College buildings were constructed in 1876 in the Gothic Revival style, using a combination of red Suffolk brick and Bath stone dressings.
 One of the most notable features is an oak doorway with an ogee arch flanked above by ornamental grotesques.
 Several years later, the Cambridge architect William Wren designed additions to the eastern end of the college buildings in the Neo-Gothic style – now occupied by the Principal's office.
 The castellated tower is the tallest part of the original college buildings, and it is possible to see the spires of Ely Cathedral on a clear day from its uppermost floor.

-The Great Hall is one of the largest and grandest dining halls in Cambridge.
-When it was built in 1889 it was the largest college hall in Cambridge.
-It now houses one of the college's most notable works of art – the celebrated Pre-Raphaelite piece by Jane Benham Hay known as 'The Florentine Procession', painted in the 1860s and winning 'Picture of the Year' in the 1867 Saturday Review.
-Also encircling the Hall are portraits of former Principals of the college.
-The Hall itself features a hammer-beam roof, American walnut panelling, a gallery, rose windows, a fleche, and a bell originating from the old college in London which sounds before the College Grace is read at Formal dinner.
+When it was built in 1889, the Great Hall was the largest college hall in Cambridge.
+It now houses one of the college's most notable works of art – the Pre-Raphaelite piece by Jane Benham Hay known as 'The Florentine Procession', painted in the 1860s and winning 'Picture of the Year' in the 1867 Saturday Review.
+Encircling the Hall are portraits of former Principals of the college.

+The Hall features a hammer-beam roof, American walnut panelling, a gallery, rose windows, a fleche, and a bell originating from the old college in London which sounds before the College Grace is read at Formal dinner.
 A new dining hall was designed by Feilden Fowles and opened in 2022; Rowan Moore named it as one of his five best buildings of the year.